-Initiated by RDA Hunter, this collaborative project with UrbanGrowth NSW, is based on international examples to develop a local business model that will enable the co-location of suitable participants to build regional capacity in three focus areas: initiation and support of innovative business start-ups; technology transfer activities; and, economic development.
-Partners provide the necessary expertise and knowledge for entrepreneurial accelerator, business and education activities.
-Increasing the size of the region's working age population and retaining talented people in the Hunter are also project goals.
+Initiated by RDA Hunter's S3 (see next page) to develop inclusive leadership for the Hunter Innovation System.
+The Hunter Innovation Network links businesses and entrepreneurs to services, facilities and stakeholders to accelerate their innovation and growth.
+This Network supports RDA Hunter's focus on economic development to maximise wealth creation in the Hunter Region.
+The National Innovation and Science Agenda will be leveraged to build regional capacity in three focus areas: initiation and support of innovative business start-ups; technology transfer activities; and, economic development.
+Increasing the size of the region's working age population and retaining talented people in the Hunter are also important goals.

-Advanced Manufacturing Industry Schools Pathways Program (AMISPP), including the ME Program in the Hunter
+Industry Skilling Schools Pathways Program, the ME Program and MiniME Program in the Hunter